Hhorowitz734/C-Equation-Parser/README.md

 ### Troubleshooting

-If you encounter any issues during installation or running the application, check the project's documentation for troubleshooting tips or contact the support team.
+If you encounter any issues during installation or running the application, email me at hhorowitz734@gmail.com.